margaretmf/margaretmf.github.io/creativewriting.md

 A society run by electric lines, power grids, and lightbulbs.
 The flickering light reflected thorugh the water.
 The flickering light in the middle of sea.
+A window into the light

-**1950s- rural electrification, paved roads**
+**1950s- rural electrification, paved roads** Currents, water, electric

 <br>